All Scratched Up!

-All Scratched Up! is the fourth album by Down by Law, released in 1996.
-The band supported the album by touring with labelmates Millencolin.
+All Scratched Up! is the fourth album by punk rock band Down by Law, released on March 12, 1996, by Epitaph Records The band supported the album by touring with labelmates Millencolin.

-Vinyl versions of the album were released as a double album, with Side D consisting of vinyl-only bonus tracks.
+The vinyl pressing of the album was released as a double album, with Side D consisting of vinyl-only bonus tracks.
 Three songs on the album ("True Believers", "Post Office Lament", and "True Music", one per vinyl side) end with different performances of a short song called "Counting Crows Must Die", with Side D ending in seven different versions of the song.